nahiyan-DevOps/programming_planet/README.md

 # programming_planet

 Basic tutorials on C, C++, Python.
-New tutorials on Linux, Ansible, jenkins is coming soon
+New tutorials on Linux, Ansible, jenkins is coming soon.